 ‘Bus Stables Burnt, Daily Telegraph, 2 February 1893

 During my early research on Thomas Stewart Jnr.
 I had often wondered what his occupation was, and I became confident after capturing these newspaper clipping regarding Thomas Stewart that he was an omnibus proprietor.
-An omnibus is a registered horse drawn carriage for public patrons, and like any business it was subject to the advances of transportation, obviously Thomas Stewart found a niche business in a time frame that proceeded the motor car industry, which would put an end to the horse and carriage business right around the world.
+An omnibus is a registered horse drawn carriage for public patrons, and like any business, it was subject to advances in transportation innovation, obviously Thomas Stewart found a niche business in a time frame that proceeded the motor car industry, which would put an end to the horse and carriage business right around the world.